TalayRuk/myCodeSnippets/javascript.md

 **Node.js** is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of tools and applications.
 Although Node.js is not a JavaScript framework, many of its basic modules are written in JavaScript.
 The runtime environment interprets JavaScript using Google's V8 JavaScript engine. **Npm** is a Node.js package manager: use to install node programs.
 An **asset builder** is a framework to concatenate and minify or compress JavaScript and CSS assets and chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
 It can stream client-side files for triggered events in a build environment.
 Some advantages of using Gulp include the automation of common development tasks, the simplification of repetitive tasks, and a decrease in overall development time.

 ##### Getting started
-- Run ```console npm init ``` to initialize in the top level of the project.
-This _creates a manifest_ file which is where npm stores a list of packages and the versions needed for the project.
+- Run ```npm init ``` in the top level of the project.
+This **_creates a manifest_** file which is where npm stores a list of packages and the versions needed for the project.

-- Run ```console npm install gulp ``` to _add gulp_.
-When command is run it creates file ```node_modules``` and install the gulp package in it.
+- Run ```npm install gulp ``` to **_add gulp_**.
+This will __create the file *node_modules*__ and install the gulp package in it.
 The **--save-dev** flag will save the gulp package to the manifest file, which is called package.json.

 - Make a **.gitignore** file in the top level of your project folder.
-This is a list of folders and files that are inside of your project directory which you don't want to commit to your Git repository.
+This is a list of folders and files will not be committed to your Git repository.

 - Make **gulpfile.js** in the top level of our project directory.

 ##### Installing gulp files and requiring them in your code.

 - Run ```npm install browserify --save-dev ``` to install the browserify package.
-Browserify is responsible for adding keywords to translate the code into new JavaScript code that our browser understands.
-The first time running gulp on a new machine install it on the system globally using ```console npm install gulp -g ``` (_sudo npm install gulp -g if permission errors_).
+Browserify is responsible for adding keywords to translate the code into new JavaScript code that the browser understands.
+Before running gulp on a new machine for the first time, you will also install it globally using ```console npm install gulp -g ``` (_sudo npm install gulp -g if permission errors_).

-- Run ```npm install vinyl-source-stream --save-dev ``` to package browserify and put the browserified source code into a new file (...and does more).
+- Run ```npm install vinyl-source-stream --save-dev ``` for packaging browserify and put the browserified source code into a new file (...and does more).

-- Run ```npm install gulp-concat --save-dev``` to consolidating multiple JavaScript files into one file.
+- Run ```npm install gulp-concat --save-dev``` for consolidating multiple JavaScript files into one file.

 - Run ```npm install gulp-uglify --save-dev``` for minifiying the consolidated file.

-- Run ```npm install gulp-util --save-dev``` (for this settup) to pass dependencies that allow for multiple build options.
-For this project the environment variables are development build or a production build.
+- Run ```npm install gulp-util --save-dev``` to pass dependencies that allow for multiple build options.
+For this project the environment variables are development build or a production build and gulp util has many more uses.

-##### After cloning back down a
+##### For downloading a project with node dependencies
 Run ```npm install``` to reintall packages.
+This will be needed everytime a github project that places certain files in their .gitignore file.
+This is the only step needed to install all dependencies.

 ### Console Commands
 ###### console